hphelion/documentation/hpcloudconsole.md

 After completing these tasks, you receive the metrics in JSON format at the locations you specified when an alarm is triggered.
 The metrics are streamed over an [AMQP](http://www.amqp.org/about/what) socket.
 Select the tool of your choice to create graphical representations of the metrics.

 ####Begin:####
-1. Click "Manage Services" in the left-hand bar on the [HP Cloud Console landing page](https://horizon.hpcloud.com/landing), then "Activate" in the "Monitoring" row under the region you are setting up.
+1. Click "Manage Services" in the left-hand bar on the [HP Helion Cloud Console landing page](https://horizon.hpcloud.com/landing), then "Activate" in the "Monitoring" row under the region you are setting up.

 <img src="media/Monitoring1.png" width="580" alt="" />